Parag09/forexBackend/README.md

 # Folder Forex

-	Lamda function to get data from DynamoDB and data goes to the body of the Api Api is deployed link https://lktkd58l71.execute-api.ap-south-1.amazonaws.com/staging/forex
+	Lamda function named 'forex' gets data from DynamoDB and Api is deployed which returns the data obtained.
+	Api is deployed link https://lktkd58l71.execute-api.ap-south-1.amazonaws.com/staging/forex.
-	CORS is handled
+	CORS is handled.
-	Helper functions for Client Side and Server Side are written Lambda function to get a particular conversion Forex item is written
+	Helper functions for Client Side and Server Side are written.
+	Lambda function to get a particular conversion Forex item is written.